grishmashrestha/ekaai/README.md

 # Ekaai - Unit Converter App

-Ekaai gives user a clean yet simple way to convert units easily.
+Ekaai gives user a clean yet simple way to convert between units.

 * Scroll left or right to convert from one unit to another.
 * Swap between current units using the swap button in the middle of the screen.